AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

   - **Check Provider** : If no provider is available, the function returns null.
   - **Fetch Contracts** : It fetches and sets the smart contracts.

-By following these steps, we'll configure the Portkey provider to connect users' wallets to our app and interact with the ToDo smart contract including task management related functionalities.
-This setup will enable our frontend components to perform actions like `Create Task`, `Edit Task`, and `Delete Task`.
+By following these steps, we'll configure the Portkey provider to connect users' wallets to our app and interact with the TicTacTeo smart contract including Tic Tac Toe Game Play related functionalities.
+This setup will enable our frontend components to perform actions like `initializeContract`, `startGame`, `makeMove`, `getGameStatus` and `getLatestBoard` etc.

 ### Configure Connect Wallet Function